robrwo/perl-Dist-Zilla-Plugin-UsefulReadme/README.md

     - Pod::Weaver::Section::Requirements will refer uses to the \`cpanfile\` or \`META.json/yml\` files for the full list of prerequisites.
 - Bug Fixes
     - Fixed a bug with variable parameters in the after\_release method.
-    - Fixed the formatting of the date in the RECENT CHANGES section.
+    - Fixed the formatting of the date in the RECENT CHANGES section in Pod::Weaver::Section::Requirements.
 - Documentation
-    - Added a sample of what the INSTALLATION section looks like.
+    - Added a sample of what the INSTALLATION section looks like in Pod::Weaver::Section::InstallationInstructions.
     - Fixed typos.

 See the `Changes` file for more details.